TrellixVulnTeam/swahilipython_SCMU/Doc/library/ctypes.rst

 Callback functions
 ^^^^^^^^^^^^^^^^^^

-:mod:`ctypes` allows creating C callable function pointers from Python callables.
+:mod:`ctypes` allows creating C callable function pointers kutoka Python callables.
 These are sometimes called *callback functions*.

-First, you must create a class for the callback function.
-The class knows the calling convention, the return type, and the number and types of arguments this function will receive.
+First, you must create a kundi for the callback function.
+The kundi knows the calling convention, the return type, and the number and types of arguments this function will receive.